-Waterbodies such as beaches and foreshores and estuaries/creeks/lagoons below the mean high water mark are designated as Crown Land and managed by the Department of Primary Industries Crown Lands Division (CLD).
+Waterbodies such as beaches and foreshores and estuaries/creeks/lagoons below the mean high water mark are designated as Crown Land and managed by DPIE - Crown Lands.

-The principles of Crown Land management as defined in Section 11 of the Act are: environmental protection principles be observed in relation to the management and administration of Crown land;

-natural resources of Crown Land (including water, soil, flora, fauna and scenic quality) be conserved wherever possible; public use and enjoyment of Crown Lands be encouraged; where appropriate, multiple uses of Crown Land be encouraged; and where appropriate, Crown Land be used and managed in such a manner that the land and its resources are sustained in perpetuity.
+The principles of Crown Land management as defined in Section 11 of the Act are: environmental protection principles be observed in relation to the management and administration of Crown land; natural resources of Crown Land (including water, soil, flora, fauna and scenic quality) be conserved wherever possible; public use and enjoyment of Crown Lands be encouraged; where appropriate, multiple uses of Crown Land be encouraged; and where appropriate, Crown Land be used and managed in such a manner that the land and its resources are sustained in perpetuity.